-You may find that you are not actually receiving a physical paper check.
+You may not actually receive a physical paper check.
 Many companies choose to pay employers through direct deposit, having their bank place the money in your bank account.
-If your employer pays with direct deposit, you will have to fill out a form - or, in some cases, have your bank provide you with a voided check - to share your bank account information with your employer.
+If your employer pays with direct deposit, you'll have to fill out a form—or, in some cases, provide a voided check—to share your bank account information with your employer.

 Direct deposit is convenient for both employers and employees: There is no chance of the check being lost in the mail when it's transferred directly into a bank account.
 If your employer does not have direct deposit available, then you will be paid with a paper check.
-This may be mailed to the home address you provided or delivered to you at work, or you may have to pick up a check from a set location at work.
+This may be mailed to the home address you provided or delivered to you at work, or you may have to pick up a check from a set location.

 However you receive your pay, the method of delivery should be clear and transparent.
 Typically, employers will share information on the payment process on your first day of employment, during new job orientation.

 How Much to Expect in Your Check